wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 <img src="./Diagrams/Commands/commandHandling.png" alt="commandHandling.png" width="700">

 User input is taken in through the `Ui.readCommand()` method that is called from the `Wiagi` class.
-This command is then passed to the static method `Parser#parseUserInput(...)`.
+This command is then passed to the static method `Parser#parseUserInput()`.
 This method determines the command type based on the command word, and returns a new instance of the respective command, as shown in the sequence diagram above.

 Since there are various list commands that the user can execute, the list commands are split into multiple classes.
-If the command word is `list`, the parser will call a separate method `parseListCommand(...)` that will return the correct list command.
+If the command word is `list`, the parser will call a separate method `parseListCommand()` that will return the correct list command. <br>

+After the correct command is returned, it is executed by Wiagi by calling the `execute()` method of the command. <br>

 The referenced sequence diagram for the execution of list commands will be shown in the section for [listing entries](#listing-entries), while the referenced sequence diagram for the execution of commands will be shown in the sections for